rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

+- Can select/delete meshes
+- Can persist meshes

-- Import a textured crate from blender
+- Work on a humanoid in blender
+- Ensure recast navmesh is working
+- Walls too close to light have truncated shadows?
-- Can place crates
+- Can add lights via command line

 Blog layout related tasks
 - Auto pause on scroll out of view
 - Auto pause on start/resume another `Stage`

-- Work on a humanoid in blender
-- Ensure recast navmesh is working
-- Walls too close to light have truncated shadows?
-- Can add lights

 - Start writing post / decide on blog format